Nirex

 Nirex was a United Kingdom body set up in 1982 by the UK nuclear industry to examine safe, environmental and economic aspects of deep geological disposal of intermediate-level and low-level radioactive waste (LLRW).

 History

 Originally known as the Nuclear Industry Radioactive Waste Executive, it became United Kingdom Nirex Limited in 1985.
 The ownership of Nirex was transferred from the nuclear industry to the UK Government departments DEFRA and DTI in April 2005, and then to the UK's Nuclear Decommissioning Authority (NDA) in November 2006.
 Nirex's staff and functions were integrated into the NDA in April 2007, at which point Nirex ceased trading as a separate entity.
-Nirex's role continues through the activities of the Radioactive Waste Management Directorate of the NDA.
+Nirex's role continued through the activities of the Radioactive Waste Management Directorate of the NDA, which later became Radioactive Waste Management Ltd (now trading as Nuclear Waste Services).

 Nirex had gained widespread notoriety during the 1980s as the focus for widespread public opposition to the burying of nuclear waste in the UK.
 Nirex was based at Harwell, Oxfordshire and had several roles: